Atlantic Sun Conference: Addition of football

 However, the 2021–22 school year saw the arrival of eight new associates, as well as the return of former women's lacrosse associates Coastal Carolina and Delaware State for that sport.
 ASUN beach volleyball added Charleston, Stephen F. Austin, and UNC Wilmington.
 The largest change in associate membership involved the relaunch of ASUN men's lacrosse.
 Full member Bellarmine was joined by five new associates—Air Force, Cleveland State, Detroit Mercy, Robert Morris, and Utah.

 The ASUN lost five beach volleyball members for 2022–23.
 The conference's four associates in that sport left for the Sun Belt Conference (SBC), which added that sport.
 Charleston, Stephen F. Austin, and UNC Wilmington all left the ASUN after a single season and Mercer also moved beach volleyball to the SBC.
 Also, departing full member Jacksonville State moved beach volleyball to its future home of C-USA a year before its all-sports move to that league.

 Also for 2022–23, Mercer moved men's lacrosse into the ASUN after the SoCon shut down its men's lacrosse league, and new D-I member Lindenwood became an associate in both men's and women's lacrosse.

 On October 14, 2022, Conference USA and Kennesaw State jointly announced that KSU would start a transition to FBS after the 2022 football season and join C-USA in 2024.

-ESPN reported on December 9, 2022 that the ASUN and WAC had agreed to form a new football-only conference that plans to start play in 2024.
+ESPN reported on December 9, 2022, that the ASUN and WAC had agreed to form a new football-only conference that plans to start play in 2024.
 The initial membership would consist of Austin Peay, Central Arkansas, Eastern Kentucky, and North Alabama from the ASUN, and Abilene Christian, Southern Utah, Stephen F. Austin, Tarleton, and Utah Tech from the WAC.
-UTRGV would become the 10th member upon its planned addition of football in 2025.
-The new football conference also reportedly plans to move "from what is currently known as FCS football to what is currently known as FBS football at the earliest practicable date."
+The new football conference also reportedly planned to move "from what is currently known as FCS football to what is currently known as FBS football at the earliest practicable date."
 On December 20, the two conferences confirmed the football merger, announcing that the new football league would start play in 2023 under the tentative name of ASUN–WAC Football Conference.
-The new football league will play a six-game schedule before starting full round-robin conference play in 2024.
-Neither conference's announcement mentioned any plans to move to FBS.
+This was followed in April 2023 by the new league rebranding itself as the United Athletic Conference (UAC).
+The UAC played a six-game schedule in 2023 and planned to start full round-robin conference play in 2024.
+Neither conference's official announcement mentioned any plans to move to FBS.

+Return of Atlantic Sun

+On September 1, 2023, it was announced that the ASUN would undergo another rebranding to reinstate the use of the name Atlantic Sun.
+The conference still uses "ASUN" as its official abbreviation.